amazon-ion/ion-docs/guides/symbols-guide.md

 of the data would process the new local symbol table and subsequently consider \$11 to be out of range, raising an error.

-<a name="fn6">6</a>:
+<a name="fn7">7</a>:
 Note that this means that SymbolTokens are not guaranteed to have the same import location on roundtrip, but they are guaranteed to have the same text representation, which is sufficient to maintain equivalence.

-<a name="fn7">7</a>:
-This is a potentially a lossy operation, as it does not convey import location.
-There are two reasons why implementations may choose not to raise an error in this case:

--   For legacy reasons.
-Existing implementations may find it impractical to raise an error under this condition.
-In this case, if possible, the API should be deprecated in favor of one that handles this case correctly; at the very least, documentation should be added to convey the risk of data loss.

--   If there is demand for an API which lossily treats all SymbolTokens with unknown text as symbol zero.
-New implementations should relax the constraint only if it is proven necessary, and should take care to make sure users understand the risk of data loss.

-<a name="fn8">8</a>:
-No special semantics are ascribed to text Ion symbol tokens which have the same form as Symbol Identifiers but are quoted.
-Readers must pass along the text as-is, and writers must never write user-provided text with the same form as a Symbol Identifier as an unquoted symbol token.
-This maintains the user's ability to write symbol tokens with any text without experiencing surprising side-effects on roundtrip.

-<a name="fn9">9</a>: If the implementation uses a singleton system symbol table directly
+<a name="fn8">8</a>: If the implementation uses a singleton system symbol
-as the current symbol table, appending a new symbol will first require creating a mutable local symbol table which implicitly extends the system symbol table.
+table directly as the current symbol table, appending a new symbol will first require creating a mutable local symbol table which implicitly extends the system symbol table.
 In other words, care should be taken never to mutate the system symbol table.

 [1]: {{ site.baseurl }}/docs/symbols.html